Beechcraft Starship: Aircraft on display

 Several Starships have been donated to museums since the decommissioning program began.
-The Kansas Aviation Museum received the first donated aircraft, NC-41, in August 2003 and the Beechcraft Heritage Museum in Tullahoma, TN, received the second donated aircraft, NC-49, in September 2003.
-NC-42 was donated to the Museum of Flight in Seattle, WA, and is currently on loan to the Future of Flight at Paine Field in Everett, WA.
-NC-27 was donated to Evergreen Aviation & Space Museum in McMinnville, Oregon in late 2003 and is currently on static display.
+The Kansas Aviation Museum received the first donated aircraft, NC-41, in August 2003 and the Beechcraft Heritage Museum in Tullahoma, Tennessee, received the second donated aircraft, NC-49, in September 2003.
+NC-42 was donated to the Museum of Flight in Seattle, Washington, and is currently on loan to the Future of Flight at Paine Field in Everett, Washington.
+NC-27 was donated to Evergreen Aviation & Space Museum in McMinnville, Oregon, in late 2003 and is currently on static display.
 NC-23 is on Airline Row at the Pima Air & Space Museum.
-NC-6 is on display in Liberal, KS, at the Mid-America Air Museum.
+NC-6 is on display in Liberal, Kansas, at the Mid-America Air Museum.
 Aircraft NC-28 is on display at the Queensland Air Museum, after it was used by the Queensland Institute for Aviation Engineering in Caloundra.
 Aircraft NC-14 is on display outside at the Southern Museum of Flight.